slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9830-1/packetizer_raw_output.md

 Revise Section 1 to explicitly state that the inclusion of Route Target extended communities applies only to scenarios involving propagation (via RRs or across ASes), while direct headend sessions may use the NO_ADVERTISE community exclusively.

+**Severity:** Low
+  *Basis:* Although the normative sections are clear, the introductory text could mislead implementers by overstating the universal requirement for RTs.

+**Confidence:** Medium

 ---

 ## Report 3: 9830-1-3